Executive Director Capacity Building Program

 3. Strategic growth: With increased resources and improved organization, we expect the Empowerment Center to scale in size and programmatic activities over time.

-• Closing out the second year, the Empowerment Center increased its cumulative organizational revenue ($303K vs previous pre-program annual budget of $40K).
-The goal for the end of 2022 was $230K, thus earning a “green” health score.
+7. At the end of Year-3, the Empowerment Center increased its cumulative organizational revenue to $540,000.
+The goal for the end of Year-3 was $450,000, earning a “green” health score.